Skip to main content

 In our side and back sleeper tests, our tester selected the firm and plush Brooklinen pillows as her absolute favorites.
 The firm pillow cradled and supported her head and neck with its dense loft, which has far less squish (in a good way) than you might expect.

 The plush pillow felt like a thin, puffy cloud when used for stomach sleeping.
-Back sleepers, however, may not be as thrilled with the mid-plush offering: Our tester’s head sunk through it within hours.
+Back sleepers, however, may not be as thrilled with the mid-plush offering: Our tester’s head sank through it within hours.
 That said, down isn’t the recommended fill for back sleepers, anyway.

 Pros